sylvanc/pony-lecture/agere2015.md

 ### What can be safely sent in a message by reference?

-* <!-- .element: class="fragment"--> Actor references that allow sending messages, but not reading from oor writing to the actor's state.
+* <!-- .element: class="fragment"--> Actor references that allow sending messages, but not reading from or writing to the actor's state.
 * <!-- .element: class="fragment"--> Opaque references that allow neither reading from nor writing to the object.
-* <!-- .element: class="fragment"--> Immutable objects.
+* <!-- .element: class="fragment"--> Globally immutable references.
-* <!-- .element: class="fragment"--> Mutable objects, as long as the sending actor is guaranteed not to retain a reference to the object that allows either reading from it or writing to it.
+* <!-- .element: class="fragment"--> Mutable references, as long as the sending actor is guaranteed not to retain an alias to the object that allows either reading from it or writing to it.
-    - <!-- .element: class="fragment"--> That is, _isolated_ objects.
+    - <!-- .element: class="fragment"--> That is, _read and write unique_ mutable references.

 ----